 The results were compared to that predicted by the Triangle theory to determine the separable operating conditions and the dead volume of the SF-SMB unit.

-This study provides effects of operating conditions on the extraction of Dendrobium officinale, which are useful for effectively operating a full scale unit and future study on economical feasibility.
-From this study, the SF-SMB is demonstrated as a useful technology to the separation of natural products and provides greener potential alternative for developing botanical drugs.
+This study provides the effects of operating conditions on the extraction of Dendrobium officinale, which are useful for effectively operating a full-scale unit, and future study on economical feasibility.
+From this study, the SF-SMB is demonstrated as a useful technology for the separation of natural products and provides a greener potential alternative for developing botanical drugs.

 Dendrobium officinale Kimura et Migo is the dried stem of Dendrobium officinale in the genus Dendrobium.

-In the process of separation and purification, the column chromatography is usually repeated many times to purify the target.
-This commonly used adsorption and chromatography technique often leads to serious product dilution, high solvent consumption, low efficiency of the adsorbent, and high operating costs.
+In the process of separation and purification, column chromatography is usually repeated many times to purify the target.
+This commonly used adsorption and chromatography technique often lead to serious product dilution, high solvent consumption, low efficiency of the adsorbent, and high operating costs.

 Not suitable for industrial production.

-At present, supercritical fluid extraction technology (SFE), as a new type of extraction and separation technology, is widely used in the extraction and separation of active ingredients of medicinal plants.
+At present, the supercritical co2 extraction process (SFE), as a new type of extraction and separation technology, is widely used in the extraction and separation of active ingredients of medicinal plants.

 Simulated Moving Bed